-- id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. - varNum The variable number for the open rVariable's file.
+- id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. - varNum Variable number for the open rVariable's file.
 This identifier must have been initialized by a call to CDFgetVarNum.